nmantani/FileInsight-plugins/README.md

 ![how_to_use2.png](docs/how_to_use2.png)

-Some plugins show an additional dialog for plugin settings at use of them.
+Some plugins show an additional dialog for plugin settings at the point of use.

 ![how_to_use3.png](docs/how_to_use3.png)